rosebeck482/crypto_policy_analyzer/README.md

 3. Access the web interface at `http://localhost:5001`

+Notes:
+- If `OPENAI_API_KEY` is set, answers are generated with an LLM (`gpt-4o`).
+If not, the service returns the top relevant passages.
+- Elasticsearch TLS verification is enabled by default.
+Configure certificates appropriately for cloud endpoints.

 ## Usage

 ### Adding Document Sources

-Add URLs to policy documents in the `data_links` file, one URL per line:
+Add URLs to policy documents in the `policy_analyzer/data_processor/data_links` file, one URL per line:

 ```
 https://example.com/policy-document1.pdf